fari03/NewsVerse/README.md

-# NewsVerse - Unfolding Today's Stories, Your Way
+# NewsVerse - Your Window To The World

 Welcome to NewsVerse, an easy-to-build news website project.
 With a focus on simplicity and functionality, NewsVerse allows you to create a news website that delivers the latest updates to your audience.
 This project is built using HTML, CSS, JavaScript, and leverages the news API from newsapi.org to provide real-time news content.